kaitsull/FijiFISH/README.md

 2. Open your FIJI app
 3.  *Plug-ins* -> *Macros* -> *Startup Macros*
 4. Paste the code at the very bottom of the StartupMacros.txt
+5. Download LUT files and put in the FIJI lut folder (only if you want to use the HiPlex Overlay function)
-5. Close and restart your FIJI app
+6. Close and restart your FIJI app
-6. You will now see the happy hippocampus icon in your FIJI!
+7. You will now see the happy hippocampus icon in your FIJI!

 ### Temporary
 *This installation is useful for using the menu when on shared computers or read-only versions of FIJI.
 You will need to re-install the macro each time you open a new FIJI session.*